kkaleidoskull/kkaleidoskull/README.md

 questioning gender/sexuality, so i wont list anything yet

 while i dont really have a dni, i want "freeshippers", pro-harassment antis and radqueers to stay away from me

+shipcourse dni. im not a system, and dont know my stance on any of that